13 Critical Questions to Ask Your Doctor Before Taking Pain Meds

 What triggers my pain symptoms?

 If your pain isn’t coming from an obvious source—a sore neck from a car accident, say, or broken leg from a skiing snafu—try to pinpoint the trouble by keeping a pain journal, says Jeremy Allen, DO, a family medicine doctor in Birmingham, Alabama.
 Record what you were doing and what was happening around the onset of pain.
 “Even things as simple as a shift in your diet, a reduction in the amount or quality of sleep you get, or amount of stress you’re under can impact your level of pain,” says Dr. Allen.
-See how you can beat nighttime pain.
+(Learn how to use a pain scale to assess your pain.)

 What is my diagnosis?

 All you know is that you’re in pain and want relief.
-But don’t forget: Pain is a symptom, not a diagnosis.
+But don’t forget: Pain is often a symptom, not a diagnosis.
 “It’s important to know that your doctor has a good understanding of the underlying cause of your pain,” says Jacob “Gus” Crothers, MD, national medical director at Groups Recover Together in the Portland, Maine area.
 “Without a correct diagnosis, it’s difficult to prescribe the best treatment.”
 Lacking a clear diagnosis?
 Consider getting a second opinion before starting any pain meds.
-Here are 12 things your doctor might not tell you about pain meds.

 Are you treating me for acute pain or chronic pain?